Fangxi-Xu/Fangxi-Xu/README.md

 - 👋 Hi, I’m @Fangxi-Xu
-- 🌱 I’m currently working on the analysis of 16S rRNA gene sequencing data and Shotgun Metagenomic Sequencing data
+- ✨ I’m currently working on the analysis of Shotgun Metagenomic Sequencing and SC-RNA Seq data
-- ✨ I'm interested in doing bulk RNA Seq and SC-RNA Seq analysis
 - 😊 I like to learn new analysis tools and data visualization tools for different NGS data